Finding an event

 When you see an event advertised, it should give you directions how to get there.
 Often there will be red and white signs to guide you from a major road.
-Parking is normally in a field close to the area.
+Parking is often in a field close to the area.
 Occasionally you may be asked to make a small contribution to cover the cost of hiring the field.

-When you get to the start you will see a clock.
+When you get to the start you may see a clock.
 ‘Call up’ is usually three minutes before your actual start time.
-At the start you should find a grid laid out on the ground - several lanes, three or four boxes deep.
+At the start, you may find a grid laid out on the ground - several lanes, three or four boxes deep.
 Find the correct lane for your course and join the queue at the back of it.
 Each minute, a whistle will be blown (or a clock will beep) and you move forward into the next box.

 You can now start the course for real.
-In front of you should be a orange and white kite.
+In front of you should be an orange and white kite.
 On the map this is in the middle of the triangle.
 ‘Orientate’ your map either using a compass or by aligning features on the ground with those on the map.
 Decide how to get to the first control and then go!
 On the easy courses you should be able to take a route along footpaths.
 As you move, try and keep the map pointing the right way and identify features on the map as you pass them.
 When you get to each control check that it is the right one using the letters/numbers shown on your control descriptions.
 Then use your electronic card to register at the control.

 On your control descriptions you will find the time at which courses close.
-Make sure you are back before then, even if you don't complete the whole course, so that the controls can be collected in.
+Make sure you are back before then, even if you don't complete the whole course so that the controls can be collected in.
 When you have punched the last control on your course either follow the tapes or navigate the short distance to the finish.
 Here you will find a final electronic control at which to register your finish time.
 From the finish, follow the tapes back to the download tent in the car park.

 The golden rule of orienteering is that you must report to the download tent whether or not you complete your course.
 If you don't, the organisers will spend hours out in the forest looking for you after the event has ended.